sysflow-telemetry/sf-deployments/integrations/elk/README.md

 Kibana requires an index pattern to view data from ElasticSearch indices.
 If there's no index pattern yet, you are requested to create one.
-You can either click on the __Create index pattern__ button and step through the wizard or use the following command to create an index pattern tailored to the SysFlow ECS data.
+You can either click on the __Create index pattern__ button and step through the wizard, or use the following command to create an index pattern tailored to the SysFlow ECS data.

 ```shell